SClovesgtx/COVID-19-SP-BRAZIL/README.md

 ### Purpose of this Project

-Transform data from the [COVID-19 epidemiological bulletins of the state of São Paulo-Brazil](http://www.saude.sp.gov.br/cve-centro-de-vigilancia-epidemiologica-prof.-alexandre-vranjac/areas-de-vigilancia/doencas-de-transmissao-respiratoria/coronavirus-covid-19/situacao-epidemiologica) that are in PDF to the CSV format for the purposes of statistical analysis and creation of a heat map of COVID-19 dispersion in the state.
+Transform data from the [COVID-19 epidemiological bulletins of the state of São Paulo-Brazil](http://www.saude.sp.gov.br/cve-centro-de-vigilancia-epidemiologica-prof.-alexandre-vranjac/areas-de-vigilancia/doencas-de-transmissao-respiratoria/coronavirus-covid-19/situacao-epidemiologica) that are in PDF to the CSV format for the purposes of statistical analysis and creation of a heat map of COVID-19 dispersion in the state of São Paulo-Brazil.

 I am making the data of the epidemiological bulletins available in csv format [here](https://www.kaggle.com/clovesgtx/covid19-municpios-de-so-paulo) in kaggle platform.